pankajpawar2/Footy-Terminal-App/README.md

 2. 'cd' into the repository you have cloned

 3. Run the build shell script.
-Type below command in terminal
+Type below command in terminal:

 ```bash
 bash build.sh